cameronhaghighat/cse15l-lab-reports/lab_report1.md

 }
 ```
 - Explanation:
     After using `cat` without any arguments, the terminal moves to an empty, new line.
-The command is waiting for an argument to be given.
+The command is waiting for an argument to be given. `cat` allows us to view the content of a file(s).
+However, if there are no arguments, there are no contents to be shown.
 This is not an error.
+To get out of this state I used the command `^C`.

 2. **Path to Directory**
 - Output: